carolzhou/multiPhATE2/README.md

 Procedure:

-1) At the command line, make a copy of the file, sample.multiPhate.config, and name it appropriately (hereafter referred to as 'multiPhate.config'):  $ cp sample.multiPhate.config multiPhate.config.
+1) At the command line, make a copy of the file, sample.multiPhate.config, and name it appropriately (hereafter referred to as 'multiPhate.config'):  `$ cp sample.multiPhate.config multiPhate.config`.
 Then, edit your config file as described below.

 2) List of Genomes:
 For each genome to be processed, provide six lines under "Genome List:" and before "END of list":  for each genome, you need to list the genome number, the name of the genome fasta file, the genome type (typically 'phage', but could be 'bacteria'), the species, if known (no spaces), the name of the genome, and a name for the output directory to hold this genome's output files (again, no spaces), in that order.
 You can simply copy/paste the six lines provided as many times as needed, and fill in the information appropriate for each genome.